aegre/styled-components-samples/README.md

 # Styles of overwritting children styles with styled-components

+This repository contains the following examples on how to overwrite styles using styled-component.

 ## 1. Using classNames
 This approach is simple, you only need to receive a className prop in the parent component.
 The the children will be styled with single classes.